giannif/BinarySearch/README.md

 <a name="binarySearch"></a>
 #### binarySearch

-_In all examples below, assume the tests pass._ The tests for the code below are <a href="BinarySearchTests/DocumentationTests.swift">here</a>
+_In all examples below, assume the tests pass._ The documation code has <a href="BinarySearchTests/DocumentationTests.swift">tests</a>.

 Find an item that is equal to the first argument.